zowe/zowe-pli-language-support/CONTRIBUTING.md

 ## Primary Contribution Guidelines

-The following information is critical to working with the code, running/writing/maintaining automated tests, developing consistent syntax in your plug-in, and ensuring that your plug-in integrates with Zowe CLI properly:
+The following information is critical to working with the code, running/writing/maintaining automated tests, developing consistent syntax in your plug-in, and, if applicable, ensuring that your plug-in integrates with Zowe CLI properly:

 | For more information about ...                                                 | See:                                                                                                               |
 | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------ |